TemiBytes/Data-Story-telling-on-The-Qatari-Dream/README.md

 ## Why This Project?

-As a data analyst passionate about storytelling and development analytics, The Qatari Dream is a showcase of what’s possible when data, design, and strategy come together.
+As a data analyst passionate about storytelling and development analytics, The Qatari Dream was a special one for me.
+Walking through the streets of Doha, I was genuinely amazed by how advanced the infrastructure was and how well-organized everything seemed.
+The welfare systems, the modern architecture, and the overall environment made me curious about the data behind Qatar’s growth.
+This project gave me a chance to explore that curiosity and tell a story through the numbers.
-It’s more than just a dashboard, it’s a reflection of vision, resilience, and future-facing ambition.

 ## Preview